ethereum/ethereum-org/views/content/crowdsale.md

 ![Crowdsale error](/images/tutorial/crowdsale-error.png)

-This has the advantage that the contract prevents falling in a situation that someone will be left without their ether or tokens.
+This has the advantage that the contract prevents falling into a situation that someone will be left without their ether or tokens.
 In a previous version of this contract we would also [**self destruct**](https://solidity.readthedocs.org/en/latest/units-and-global-variables.html#contract-related) the contract after the crowdsale ended: this would mean that any transaction sent after that moment would lose their funds.
-By creating a fall back function that throws when the sale is over, we prevent anyone losing money.
+By creating a fallback function that throws when the sale is over, we prevent anyone losing money.

 The contract has a single function, without any parameters, that can be executed by anyone once the crowdsale is over (and can even be [scheduled using the **ethereum alarm clock**](http://www.ethereum-alarm-clock.com) community feature).
-The function will see if the funding goals were reached distribute funds accordingly.
+The function will see if the funding goals were reached and distribute funds accordingly.

 ![Crowdsale execution](/images/tutorial/crowdsale-execute.png)